Article

 If there is no surviving spouse or partner, and the assets are left to another beneficiary such as a child, there is no APS available.
 However, ISA investments still retain their tax-exempt status in respect of income and capital gains for a limited period following the death of the account holder and during the administration of the deceased's estate.
 The exemption lasts for a maximum of three years after the account holder's death and applies only to investments retained in the ISA.
 As explained above, whilst the exemption has effect, the account is designated a 'continuing account’.

-For Capital Gains Tax (CGT) purposes, the assets are treated as having been acquired by the beneficiary at the market value at the date of transfer.
+For Capital Gains Tax (CGT) purposes, the assets previously housed in the deceased’s ISA are treated as having been acquired by the beneficiary at the market value at the date of transfer.
 If the transfer occurs after the exemption ceases to have effect, the beneficiary is treated as having acquired the investment at the date of transfer but at its market value at the time the account ceased to be a continuing account.
 So, the relevant value for CGT purposes is at the date of transfer or the 3-year anniversary, whichever comes first.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.